costasiella/costasiella_docs/source/sysadmin/setup_production_environment.rst

 Accept the default path called transit and click *Enable engine*.

 Create an encryption key for Costasiella by clicking *Create encryption key*.
-In this guide the key name "Costasiella" will be used.
+In this guide the key name *costasiella* will be used.
 Add that to the name field and click *Create encryption key*.

 **Create a policy**